LearningAdventuresWithNitu/point2point/README.md

 - [ ] Add a map to show the points and the distance between them
 - [ ] Calculate the distance in miles as well
 - [ ] Add proper testing
-- [ ] Try to follow TTD for other projects
+- [ ] Try to follow TDD for other projects